Sustainable Cash Flow in Any Market

-There are four main groups of people who typically need RTO: those who have had unforeseen personal setbacks and need time to build up their credit score; those who are unable to save enough for a sizable down payment while renting; those who would like to make property improvements and profit from equity, rather than pay their landlord’s mortgage; and those who want more stability for the long term but are unable to get a mortgage today.
+There are four main groups of people who typically need RTO: those who have had unforeseen personal setbacks and need time to build up their credit score, ideally these individuals may be interested in reading online resources similar to https://www.moneyunder30.com/credit-cards and speaking to their bank about what type of credit card they should potentially consider using; those who are unable to save enough for a sizable down payment while renting; those who would like to make property improvements and profit from equity, rather than pay their landlord?s mortgage; and those who want more stability for the long term but are unable to get a mortgage today.

 However, a blemished credit report does not necessarily make someone an ideal customer for investors who want to profit with RTO properties.
 In fact, credit is the third thing we look at.
 The amount of household income and down payment is much more important.

-Determining “how much house” a family can actually afford is the first thing we tackle when qualifying RTO applicants.
+Determining ?how much house? a family can actually afford is the first thing we tackle when qualifying RTO applicants.
 A modest income usually allows the family a chance to rent to own a condo or condo town home.
 Naturally, people with higher incomes can afford to look at detached homes in the more desirable areas.
 Some people can even afford to buy a property with a finished basement that might generate rental income.
 When we qualify families for our RTO program, we stress-test their income to ensure it supports the monthly payments (consisting of rent and down payment credit) on the type of property they want.
 We also validate that they can comfortably cover utilities, maintenance, and repairs.
+Oftentimes it just so happens that houses – older ones and even relatively newer ones – need a number of repairs taken care of before becoming completely ready for occupation (and sometimes even after).
+These repairs and maintenance tasks could be anything: from the fundamentals like getting the roof repaired or replaced with help from expert service providers (like those at Best Choice Roofing and others), to fixing foundation issues, plumbing, and more.
+It goes without saying that as a house ages, maintenance and repairs are a natural and necessary aspect of its upkeep.
 Families who qualify for our RTO program are happy to take on the full responsibility of maintaining the property they choose to rent to own.
 They embrace the responsibility of looking after anything that needs to be fixed, big or small.
-Out of the 140 RTOs we have done, only one family had a major issue—their furnace broke down one December.
+Out of the 140 RTOs we have done, only one family had a major issue?their furnace broke down one December.
 They looked after the repairs without hesitation, as they had some wiggle room in their monthly budget.

 In 2016, this single-family detached home in a commuter-friendly neighbourhood was purchased at fair market value of $369,000.
 The couple had $14,000 saved up for the down payment.
 The initial down payment is an essential element, since it is used to determine how much of the monthly payment will go toward the overall down payment credit.